mattermost/docs/source/configure/enabling-chinese-japanese-korean-search.rst

 Enabling search for Chinese, Japanese and Korean (CJK) requires special configuration, since these languages do not contain spaces.

-- See `database requirements documentation <https://docs.mattermost.com/install/software-hardware-requirements.html>`__ for how to setup up search for these languages.
+- See `database requirements documentation <https://docs.mattermost.com/install/software-hardware-requirements.html>`__ for how to set up search for these languages.

 .. contents::
     :backlinks: top